romgrod/kaya/README.md

 API
 =======

-Returns the list of suites
+Returns the list of tasks

-    kaya/api/suites
+    kaya/api/tasks

-Returns the list of suites that are running
+Returns the list of tasks that are running

-    kaya/api/suites/running
+    kaya/api/tasks/running

-Returns the status of the given suite id
+Returns the status of the given task id

-    kaya/api/suites/<suite_id>/status
+    kaya/api/tasks/<task_id>/status

-Returns the suite structure for the given suite id
+Returns the task structure for the given task id

-    kaya/api/suites/<suite_id>
+    kaya/api/tasks/<task_id>

 Returns all existing results